OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-2.md

 ---

-> ✅ Tip: Organize state variables by access level and purpose — it improves clarity and auditability.
+> ✅ Tip: Organize state variables by access level and purpose, it improves clarity and auditability.

 ---

 ## ⚙️ Functions: Behavior and Visibility

-Functions define the **behavior** of your contract — how users and other contracts can interact with its data.
+Functions define the **behavior** of your contract, how users and other contracts can interact with its data.

 In `SimpleStorage`, we have two functions: